llaske/gsoc2020/README.md

 - Number of slots used (more is better)
 - Bonus when all four arithmetic operations are used
-- Bonus depending of time to solve the challenge
+- Bonus depending on the time spent to solve the challenge

 The game could be played alone or against other users on the network.
-In one player mode, a solver should be integrated to help the user and show the best result at end.
-In multiple player mode a leader board will be displayed.
+In one-player mode, a solver should be integrated to help the user and show the best result at the end.
+In multiple-players mode, a leader board will be displayed.

-The detailed game play will be discussed with the project mentor but the inspiration of this game came from [Mathador](https://www.mathador.fr/).
+The detailed game play will be discussed with the project mentor but the source of inspiration for this game is [Mathador](https://www.mathador.fr/).

 *Tangram Activity*

-The Tangram activity will be an activity to play to the traditional [Tangram game](https://en.wikipedia.org/wiki/Tangram).
+The Tangram activity will be an activity to play the traditional [Tangram game](https://en.wikipedia.org/wiki/Tangram).

-The Tangram activity will present to the right of the screen a set of Tangram pieces and to the left of the screen a canvas where the user should form a specific shape using these pieces.
+The Tangram activity will present a set of Tangram pieces to the right of the screen and a canvas where the user should form a specific shape using these pieces to the left of the screen.

 ![](images/tangram.png)

 Two levels of difficulty could be proposed:

-- an easy level where the user know where each piece should be set on the shape and just have to move/rotate the right piece to the right place
+- an easy level where the user knows where each piece should be set on the shape and just have to move/rotate the right piece to the right place
 - a medium level where the user should guess where each piece should be set and move/rotate it to the right place

-The difficulty level could also be related to the complexity of the shape.
+The difficulty level could also depend on the complexity of the shape.

-The detailed game play will be discussed with the project mentor but following is a non-exhaustive list of inspiration:
+The detailed game play will be discussed with the project mentor but here is a non-exhaustive list of inspiration:

 - [http://activities.sugarlabs.org/en/sugar/addon/4186](http://activities.sugarlabs.org/en/sugar/addon/4186)
 - [https://freegames.org/tangrams/](https://freegames.org/tangrams/)